Zargath/EA_MTLGameJam2017/README.md

-# EA_MTLGameJam2017
+# EA_MTLGameJam2018
-Our mtl game jam submission for 2018
+Our MTL GameJam submission for 2018